haseebnqureshi/Basefloor/docs/reference/transcription.md

 # Audio Transcription

-The transcription service enables speech-to-text capabilities in your MinAPI application.
+The transcription service enables speech-to-text capabilities in your Basefloor application.
 Currently, it supports Google Cloud Speech-to-Text as a provider.

 ## Setup